vimlucid/twors/README.md

 ![development](https://img.shields.io/badge/maintenance%20status-actively%20developed-brightgreen)
 ![crates.io](https://img.shields.io/crates/v/twors)

-Simple Rust 2D game engine based on canvas and WASM

 This project aims to be a simple and to-the-point quick way to render some graphics using Rust! :crab:

-I already have some basic features which I'll polish and upload soon.
+I already have some features which I'll polish and move to this project soon.
 Here's a list of what you can expect in the upcoming months as first baby steps:

 - [ ] Component system (with `init()` and `update()` lifecycle methods)